oizabaiye/silent-pics/README.md

-# A global eye
+# Noticer

-A global eye offers is a minimalist application that enables users to search for free, high-quality photographs on [Pexels.com](https://pexels.com).
+Noticer is a minimalist application that enables users to search for free, high-quality photographs from [Pexels.com](https://pexels.com).

 It is built and maintained by [Ahuoiza Baiye](https://ahuoizabaiye.com/).

 ## Tools

-This application was built with React.js and styled with [Tachyons CSS](https://tachyons.io/), a mobile-first, accessible and functional CSS design system!
+This application was built with React.js and styled with [Tachyons CSS](https://tachyons.io/), a mobile-first, accessible and functional CSS design system.

 It pulls data from the [Pexels API](https://www.pexels.com/api/documentation/) using JavaScript's native Fetch API.

-The code follows the conventions of Airbnb's [React Styleguide](https://github.com/airbnb/javascript/blob/master/react/README.md)
+The code follows the conventions of Airbnb's [React Styleguide](https://github.com/airbnb/javascript/blob/master/react/README.md), with a few exceptions.

 ## Installation